 Like with all tools and techniques, the OST facilitates communication and collaboration.
 For instance, outcomes enable people to communicate strategic intent, the ‘why’ that underpins the different opportunities to consider.

 To start discovering, structuring and prioritising the opportunity space, Torres recommends starting with an experience map.
-Building an experience map helps teams to create a shared understanding about what they already know about the customer and their behaviours.
+Building an experience map helps teams to create a shared understanding about what they already know about the customer and her behaviours.
 She lists a number of helpful steps to apply when creating an experience map:

 - Set the scope of your experience map – Start with your desired outcome and ‘work backwards’.

 - Start individually to avoid groupthink – To avoid groupthink, it’s critical that each member of the team or the product trio (engineer-designer-product manager) start by developing their own perspective before working together to create a shared perspective.
 This approach will help avoid groupthink, where a group of individuals underperform due to the dynamics of the group.

 - Draw the experience map – Torres argues that drawing is more specific than language.
 Drawing out the different steps of the customer’s interactions with your product will create a concrete shared understanding of the current ‘baseline’.